Guyra

 Table Chart PROFILE FAQ

-Guyra features high concentrations of lone person households and group households, with a fairly typical median household size
+Guyra features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 63.4% of all households, including 23.3% couples with children, 28.9% couples without children, and 9.8% single parent families.
-Non-family households comprise the remaining 36.6%, with lone person households at 32.6% and group households making up 4.0%.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households comprise 63.4% of all households, including 23.3% couples with children, 28.9% couples without children, and 9.8% single parent families.
+Non-family households make up the remaining 36.6%, with lone person households at 32.6% and group households comprising 4.0%.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households